 Check Criterion for Result synthesized Status - Yes/No/On- Comment accomplishment from questionnaires going implementation 9.
 Technology 9.1.
-Hardware Descriptive Servers hosted in a secured location of the Ministry of Agriculture and Rural Development (MARD) and maintained by the provider of the system Accessible from internal networks of the central office and all regional offices, connected through a dedicated network provided by STS; extended through VPN to all other institutions using the system (Audit Authority, Certification Authority, Paying Agency, other directorates of MARD) 9.2.
+Hardware Descriptive Servers hosted in a secured location of the Ministry of Agriculture and Rural Development (MARD) and maintained by the provider of the system Accessible from internal networks of the central office and all regional offices, connected through a dedicated network provided by STS; extended through VPN to all other institutions using the system (Audit Authority, Certification Authority, Paying Agency, other directorates of MARD) re provider of the system ral office and all regional offices, connected through a I through VPN to all other institutions using the system 9.2.
 Software Descriptive Web-based system Built on Java and Oracle databases 9.3.
-Special characteristics (e.g. no Descriptive Not applicable single point of failure, virtualisation)
+Special characteristics (e.g. no Descriptive No t applicable single point of failure, virtualisation)